 The Virgin Atlantic lounge at Heathrow, for Upper Class passengers, is widely regarded as one of the best airport lounges in the world.
 Get a haircut, have a massage, eat a proper meal, chill out in the audio or TV rooms or do one of many other (admittedly ‘boys toys’ type) activities.
 It is well worth trying once in your life.
 Here is a review of my last visit to the Virgin Clubhouse in Heathrow and here is a later Virgin Clubhouse review from Anika.

-Reason 6: It is easy to collect additional miles
+Reason 6: It is easy to collect additional points

-It is now almost as as easy to collect Flying Club miles as it is Avios.
-The credit cards offer 5,000 miles for getting the free Reward card and 25,000 miles (until 28th February) for getting the £160 Reward+ card.
+It is now almost as as easy to collect Virgin points as it is Avios.
+The credit cards offer 5,000 points for getting the free Reward card and 25,000 points (until 28th February) for getting the £160 Reward+ card.

 You can also earn from: